garrandall/popular-music-data/tracks/boom--there-she-was-scritti-politti-roger.md

 There she was)

-Pharmacopoeia - I got a way with the word (all right) I got an' alphabet that you never have heard (and I like it)
+Pharmacopoeia - I got a way with the word (all right) I got and alphabet that you never have heard (and I like it)

 I got money oh I got around but my life was going nowhere (no where)